-This documentation set describes FOCUS for the IBM® S/390® CMS, OS/390, and MVS/TSO environments.
 This chapter introduces FOCUS, outlines its user base, and details its components and facilities.

 What Is FOCUS?

 FOCUS is a complete information control system with comprehensive features for entering, maintaining, retrieving, and analyzing data.
 It is designed for use both by users with no formal training in data processing and by data processing professionals who need powerful tools for developing complete applications.